Watershed assessment presents new opportunities to support Costilla County's historic waterways

 Acequias are found in Conejos, Costilla, Las Animas, and Huerfano counties and are critical to the cultural heritage and agrarian base of the region, Nystrom said — especially as commodification of resources intensifies.
 He cited a 2012 study that revealed “the number one priority by residents was protection of water rights, and specifically protection of acequia water rights.”

 In 2013, Colorado Open Lands began providing educational resources and tax benefits to watershed landowners through easements.
 Now totaling more than 1,500 acres over seven watershed properties, the easements, Nystom explained, create permanent restrictions on land and water development.
 The restrictions are tied to the land in perpetuity.
-Properties with easements can still be farmed, ranched, leased or sold, but cannot be subdivided, Nystom said, nor can historic use of land and water resources be substantially changed.
+Properties with easements can still be farmed, ranched, mined, leased or sold, but cannot be subdivided, Nystom said, nor can historic use of land and water resources be substantially changed.

 Aside from easements, funding for local land and water conservation can come through grants, federal tax deductions, property, and estate taxes, Nystom said.
 The Sangre de Cristo Acequia Association also partners with the Colorado Law School to provide free legal support to local water rights holders.
 The Acequia Assistance Project can assist in unique research of property titles and deeds, acequia administration, legal representation, or auditing of decrees.
 Time equity that law students spend on these issues can then be leveraged as matching funds through grants from the USDA-Natural Resources Conservation Service and more, Nystrom said.